Road closures, weather-related delays reported across GTA as freezing rain arrives

 GO Transit added that multiple routes are delayed including buses between Georgetown to Union Station due to road conditions.

-Toronto, Hamilton and the Greater Toronto Area are under a freezing rain warning this morning with Environment Canada warning of the potential for hazardous driving conditions during the morning rush hour.
+Toronto, Hamilton and the Greater Toronto Area were under a freezing rain warning this morning with Environment Canada warning of the potential for hazardous driving conditions during the morning rush hour.

+The warning has since ended for the city of Toronto but it remains in effect for Mississauga, Brampton, York-Durham, Caledon, Halton Hills, and Milton.

 The City of Toronto’s winter operations department says salters have been out in all areas since 4 a.m. to prepare the roads for ice build-up.